Child Neurology Division

-The Division of Pediatric Neurology has a strong commitment to patient care, teaching and research.
-The division was established at UT Southwestern in the 1980s and became part of the Department of Pediatrics in 2006.
+The Division of Child Neurology has a strong commitment to patient care, teaching, and research.
+The Division was established at UT Southwestern in the 1980s and became part of the Department of Pediatrics in 2006.

-Pediatric Neurology Training residents complete two years of pediatric residency before entering the program.
-The PN training is three years in duration and includes one full year of Adult Neurology.
+Child Neurology residents complete two years of pediatric residency before entering the program.
+The three-year PN training includes one year of Adult Neurology.
 The Department of Pediatrics offers medical students an opportunity for five years of training so that they can complete both their Pediatric and PN training at UT Southwestern.
 There are nine PN residents, three per year.
 In 2009, the PN Training Program under the direction of Rana Said, M.D., achieved full accreditation from the ABPN for five years, a rare and excellent tribute to the hard work of all involved in the program.

-Fellowship training for PN sub-specialties is available in the division for epilepsy and neuromuscular medicine.
+Fellowship training for PN sub-specialties is available in the Division for epilepsy and neuromuscular medicine.
 This training is available for one year after completion of the PN residency but in some cases may be extended for two years in order to include a year of research.
-Each resident completes a research project and presents at one or more national meetings during their 3-year training.
+Each resident completes a research project and presents at one or more national meetings during their three-year training.

 The expertise of the faculty is focused on several sub-specialties: